 Hello!
 My name is Trey.
 I’m an audio engineer in Portland, OR and I have a degree from Clackamas Community College for Audio Engineering and Music Technology.
-I offer recording services for bands and musical artists to record a full album.
-I can do full tracking, mixing, and mastering.
-I also am skilled in sound designs for podcasts, short films, etc. My main expertise is in recording punk and heavier styles of music, but I have experience with a lot of other types of music also.
+My main expertise is in recording punk and heavier styles of music, but I have experience with a lot of other types of music also.
 All types of bands and musicians are welcome!

 Interview with Lost State Recordings

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?